 - Andrew Kolb: EDMUND UNRAVELS (Nancy Paulsen Books), PEACE: A CARD GAME (Chronicle), and ALL ABOARD!
 (Abrams Appleseed)

-- Meera Lee Patel: START WHERE YOU ARE, MY FRIEND FEAR and MADE OUT OF STARS (TarcherPerigee)
+- Meera Lee Patel: START WHERE YOU ARE, CREATE YOUR OWN CALM, GO YOUR OWN WAY et al (TarcherPerigee)

 - Yumi Sakugawa: THE LITTLE BOOK OF LIFE HACKS (St. Martin’s Press)

 - Becky Simpson: I’D RATHER BE SHORT (Plume) and THE ROOMMATE BOOK (Andrews McMeel)